vitalets/playwright-bdd/README.md

 ## FAQ

 #### Is it possible to run BDD tests in signle command?
-This approach was initially implemented: generation of test files occured directly in `playwright.config.ts` before test execution.
+This approach was initially implemented: generation of test files was done directly in `playwright.config.ts` before test execution.
 It allows to run tests with `npx playwright test` instead of having separate step as `npx bddgen && npx playwright test`.
 But later several issues appeared:

 1. Playwright config is executed many times from a lot of places (workers, VS Code extension, UI mode, etc).
-And logic to detectd when we should run test generation and when not becomes complex and messy
+And logic to detect when we should run test generation and when not becomes complex and messy

-2. Implementation of watch mode is also questionable.
+2. Implementation of watch mode is questionable.
 It is impossible to just run `nodemon` with `playwright.config.ts`.
-Having separate command for test generation allows to [easily](#watch-mode) support watch mode.
+Having separate command for test generation allows to [easily](#watch-mode) support watch mode

 3. Watching files in `--ui` mode leads to circullar dependency: change in test files triggers test run that in turn re-imports config and triggers test files update again